fullstorydev/fullstory-gtm-template/README.md

 ### Enable capture inside an iframe

-Enable Fullstory capturing from an iframe content.
-This is required in only certain implementation scenarios.
-This flag is equivalant of setting the global flag `window['_fs_run_in_iframe']`.
+Allow Fullstory to capture data from within an iframe.
+This is required only for certain implementation scenarios.
+This flag is equivalent to setting the global flag `window['_fs_run_in_iframe']`.

 For more information about this flag please visit the [help page here](https://help.fullstory.com/hc/en-us/articles/360020622514-Can-Fullstory-capture-content-that-is-presented-in-iframes).